alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/dependency-properties/dependency-properties.md

 You can also call the property system APIs
 <xref:Alternet.UI.DependencyObject.GetValue%2A> and
 <xref:Alternet.UI.DependencyObject.SetValue%2A> directly.
 Calling the APIs
-directly is appropriate for some scenarios, but usually not when you're using existing properties.
-Typically, wrappers are more convenient, and provide better exposure of the property for developer tools.
+directly is appropriate for some scenarios but usually not when using existing properties.
+Typically, wrappers are more convenient and provide better exposure to the property for developer tools.

-Properties can be also set in UIXML and then accessed later in code, through code-behind.
+Properties can also be set in UIXML and then accessed later in code, through code-behind.

 ## Property functionality provided by a dependency property